 My title is poorly chosen; it should have read, “Plowing over Oxfordshire.”
-It is a point not explored in this piece, but official attempts to save farms such as those described below does the countryside little good when farming is what threatens the countryside ecologically and aesthetically.
+It is a point not explored in this piece, but official attempts to save farms such as those described below do the countryside little good when farming is what threatens the countryside ecologically and aesthetically.

 The corn is well up now in central Illinois after a saving rain, and farm magazines are again offering advice to subscribers about how to solve the happy problem of selling another bumper crop.
 But the countryside is more than a corn factory.
 It is a place to live for something like a half-million Illinoisans, an environment, a refuge, an economic subsystem.
 It also—if one learns to read it right—is a record of geology's shaping hand on the landscape and of humans' more recent emendations.

 The countryside—Britain's, not Illinois'—is the subject of an interesting book by Keith Mossman, The Shell Book of Rural Britain (David & Charles, 1978).
 Mossman's subject is the landscape, crafts, and economy of rural England, Wales, and Scotland, but much of what he says is true of settled landscapes generally.
 "The countryside is not an artifact as a town is," Mossman observes in a passage as relevant to Sangamon County as to Staffordshire, "nor is it a manifestation of unaided nature.
 At its best it is the result of cooperation between man and his environment, achieved so slowly and patiently that the whole seems more of an organic growth than a construction."

 Clues to past cooperation are visible everywhere to the alert eye in central Illinois.
 Cass County offers several examples.
 To the stranger. for instance, the Chandlerville Road which meanders along the shoulders of the bluffs overlooking the Sangamon River valley between its namesake and Beardstown.
 To the stranger. the road is a scenic but inefficient ramble that defies sense until one recalls when the road was first laid out the valley floor often flooded when the Sangamon overflowed its banks.
-Today the river bottom is leveed and drained, but the road up on the bluffs remains.
+Today the river bottom is leveed and drained, but the road up on shoulder of the bluffs remains.